thomasdengiz/EV_Optimal_Charging_Simulation/README.md

-# Electric Vehicle Charging Simulation
+# Electric Vehicle Optimal Charging Simulation

 ## Content
 This repository contains code for a small simulation of electric vehicle (EV) charging in a residential area.
 Three charging strategies are implemented: